AdaCore/training_material/courses/rust_essentials/150_borrowing/04_interior_mutability.rst

    struct Sensor {
       data: i32,
-      read_count: Cell<u32>, // Can be mutated even if Sensor is &self }
+      read_count: Cell<u32>, // Can be modified even if 'Sensor' is '&self' }

    impl Sensor {